Discriminating scalar ultralight dark matter from quasi-monochromatic gravitational waves in LISA: Bayesian inference to discriminate ULDM from GW

 In addition, we will use the mean velocity amplitude and direction of the velocity distribution from Eq.~\eqref{DM_vel_distrib}.
 The mean amplitude is $v_\mathrm{DM}= 3 \times 10^{5}$ m/s, while the mean direction points towards $(\beta_\mathrm{DM},\lambda_\mathrm{DM})=(59.91\degree,24.67\degree)\sim(1.046 \, \mathrm{rad},0.431\, \mathrm{rad})$.
 The numerical values of the parameters used for the scalar DM signal are presented in Table.~\ref{tab:DM_DM}.

 Let us first compute the SNR of such DM data

+Note that the SNR differ between the A and E combination due to their different geometric factor, see Eqs.~\eqref{eq:TF_AE}.
 Although the signal is still larger than the noise (see Fig.~\ref{fig:DM_signal}), the SNR is smaller than in the case of the GW data.
 This one order of magnitude difference between the DM and GW SNRs come from the difference in transfer functions at low frequency, see Eqs.~\eqref{eq:TDI_X2_DM_low_freq} and \eqref{eq:TDI_X2_GW_low_freq}\footnote{Note that from Fig.~\ref{fig:TF_LISA}, the ratio of the two $X$ transfer functions is $\sim 3$ at $f\sim 4.215$ mHz, but this is because we did not take into account the geometric factors for this plot.
 However, from Eqs.~\eqref{eq:TDI_X2_DM_low_freq}, \eqref{eq:TDI_X2_GW_low_freq} and \eqref{eq:AET_TDI}, one can easily obtain the low frequency transfer functions of e.g. the TDI $A$ combination.
 Then, using the true value of DM and GW parameters (i.e $f,\hat e_v$ for DM and $f,\Psi,\imath, \hat k$ for GW), one can compute numerically the various geometric factors $\hat n \cdot \hat e_v$ and $\hat h^\mathrm{SSB}_{ij}\hat n^i\hat n^j$ from the spacecrafts orbits.
 We find $\mathcal{T}^\mathrm{GW}_A/\mathcal{T}^\mathrm{DM}_A \sim 8.3$ while the ratio of Eqs.~\eqref{eq:SNR_GW_data} and \eqref{eq:SNR_DM_data} gives $\sim 8.2$ for TDI $A$ combination.}.

 \paragraph{Fit using a scalar DM model} We first deal with a scalar DM model on the DM signal presented in the last section.
 The 2-D posteriors resulting from a fit of such DM model is shown on Fig.~\ref{fig:cornerplot_DM_DM}.